 .
 See John E. Ecke and Dennis P. Rosenbaum The New Police Order: Effectiveness, Equity, and Efficiency in Community Policing, in Dennis P. Rosenbaum, ed., The Challenge of Community Policing (Thousand Oaks, Calif.: 1994), Sage, p.
 4.

 .
 The discussion about Madison comes from Mary Ann Wycoff and Wesley K. Shogan, Community Policing in Madison: Quality from the Inside Out, National Institute of Justice Research Report, December 1993, p.
 21.

 .
 This case comes from Community Policing in Seattle: A Model Partnership between Citizens and Police, National Institute of Justice Research in Brief, August 1992.

 .
 The description comes from McElroy, Cosgrove, and Sadd, Community Policing, p.
 11.

 .
 See Edwin Meese III, Community Policing and the Police Officer, National Institute of Justice Perspective on Policing, January 1993, p.
 2.

 .
 See Moore, Problem Solving, pp. 13947.

-Erwin A. Blackstone is Research Fellow at The Independent Institute and Professor of Economics at Temple University.
+Erwin A. Blackstone is a Research Fellow at The Independent Institute and Professor of Economics at Temple University.

-Simon Hakim is Research Fellow at The Independent Institute and Professor of Economics and Director of the Center for Competitive Government at Temple University.
+Simon Hakim is a Research Fellow at The Independent Institute and Professor of Economics and Director of the Center for Competitive Government at Temple University.